IsmaelDLG/IsYourVPNTrustworthy/AreVPNsAnonymus.md

 A VPN (Virtual Private Network) extends a private network [^16] across a public network[^16] and enables users to send and receive data across shared or public networks as if their computing devices were directly connected to the private network.
 For security, the private network connection may be established using an encrypted layered [tunneling protocol](#tunneling-protocol), and users may be required to pass various authentication methods to gain access to the VPN [^1].
 Nowadays, [OpenVPN](#openvpn) is the one of the most used protocols available.

 VPNs are often considered the key to safety and privacy while browsing the internet.
 However, there are some important things that we have to take into consideration when choosing a VPN if we want to enjoy safety and privacy.

-## Where can VPNs be installed?
+## Where can VPNs be installed

 VPNs are supported in many OS.
 Some of them are Windows, Mac OS X, iOS, Android, and Linux (Ubuntu) and Chrome book.
 They also work on mobile devices, like Android, IPhone and IPad.